-The KTM Nibong Tebal railway station is located in the state of Penang, on the mainland in Seberang Perai and is situated along the North - South Railway Line in Malaysia.
+The KTM Nibong Tebal railway station is located in the state of Penang, on the mainland in Seberang Perai and is situated along the West Coast Railway Line in Malaysia.

-Trains to Nibong Tebal are operated by Malaysian Railways (KTMB) with both the new high-speed Electric Train Services (ETS) and Komuter Trains (commuter) stopping here.
+Trains to Nibong Tebal are operated by Malaysian Railways (KTMB) with KTM Komuter Trains (commuter) stopping here on the route from Bukit Mertajam to Ipoh, as well as a few ETS Gold service.

 ETS high-speed trains to Nibong Tebal starting operating in 2015 and now can be used to travel quickly between here and popular destinations such as KL Sentral in Kuala Lumpur, Ipoh, Butterworth or to the border with Thailand at Padang Besar.